-No light to beat – Roundabouts are designed to promote a continuous, circular flow of traffic.
-Drivers need only yield to traffic before entering a roundabout; if there is no traffic in the roundabout, drivers are not required to stop.
-Because traffic is constantly flowing through the intersection, drivers don’t have the incentive to speed up to try and “beat the light,” like they might at a traditional intersection.
+No light to beat – Roundabouts are designed to promote a continuous flow of traffic.
+Drivers yield to traffic before entering a roundabout.
+If there is no traffic in the roundabout, drivers are not required to stop.
+Drivers don’t have the incentive to speed up to try and “beat the light,” like they might at a traditional intersection.
+This is also beneficial when the power goes out.
+There is no confusion over an all-way stop.

-One-way travel – Roads entering a roundabout are gently curved to direct drivers into the intersection and help them travel counterclockwise around the roundabout.
-The curved roads and one-way travel around the roundabout eliminate the possibility for T-bone and head-on collisions.
+One-way travel – Roads are gently curved to direct drivers into the intersection.
+The roadway directs them to travel counterclockwise around the roundabout.
+Both eliminate the possibility for T-bone and head-on crashes.

 How do I drive a roundabout?

-To learn more about these topics and other benefits of roundabouts, visit our roundabout webpage.
+For more information about roundabouts, visit WSDOT’s roundabout webpage.